Localizing a Qt App; Or Anything Else For That Matter

 These are referred to as the "CJK Fonts".
 For computing these have presented many issues compared to simpler Latin/Cryrlic based systems.
 One thing I don't see many others talk about is how physically wide their glyphs can be.
 This is also coupled with having to make the fonts a larger size for legibility reasons.
 See the example of 鬱 above as to why.

 Because of this CJK can easily break layouts.
-Here's what the Japanese translation did two of my buttons when plopping in the initial translation:
+Here's what the Japanese translation did to two of my buttons when plopping in the initial translation:

 Japanese Glyphs on Buttons